mdalai/self-driving-car-traffic-sign-classifier/writeup_template.md

 ![alt text][image2]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data because because normalization makes the CNN model learn better.

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.